bow-simulation/virtualbow-website/docs/resources.md

 * [Woodbear's Selfbow Design Sheet [zip]](files/woodbears-selfbow-design-sheet.zip) by David Dewey is an Excel spreadsheet that calculates the necessary dimensions for a bow according to a user-defined stress distribution.

 * [BowCAD](https://www.indiegogo.com/projects/bowcad#/) by Joachim Gröger and Chris Goetz was a commercial attempt at bow design software.
-At one point they were even offering different kinds of licenses on their website [http://www.bowcad.com/](http://www.bowcad.com/).
-Unfortunately it seems to be no longer available.
+Unfortunately the software as well as their website [http://www.bowcad.com/](http://www.bowcad.com/) seem to be no longer available.
+An archived version can be viewed [here](https://web.archive.org/web/20141219170039/http://www.bowcad.com/?page_id=69).

 * [DrawCurve Calculator](http://www-personal.umich.edu/~cdsnyder/drawcurve/) by Chris Snyder is a utility program for visualizing a bow's draw curve and calculating the stored energy.